glimpse-editor/glimpse-editor.github.io/content/about.md

 ## What is the correct name for your project? {#what-is-the-correct-name-for-your-project}
 The free software we produce is called "Glimpse Image Editor", but we sometimes shorten that to just "Glimpse".
 We refer to our governance structure, core contributors and participants on our public Matrix channel as "the Glimpse project".
 We often call our social media followers, donors and end users "the Glimpse Community".

+"Glimpse NX" is the name of an entirely new image editing program we are developing.
+You may sometimes see it referred to as "the rewrite".
+We will provide more information about that project in coming weeks and months.

 If you are a blogger or a member of the technology industry press, we do not yet have branding guidelines in place.
 However we have provided screenshots, our branding assets and instructions for their basic usage here: https://github.com/glimpse-editor/branding.
 You may also contact us directly [by email](mailto:glimpse.editor@icloud.com) for further information about the project.